maruseyaro/blog/unsigned-binary-shift.md

 What looks like a git merge gone wrong, is actually an operator called [Unsigned right shift](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Unsigned_right_shift).
 It shifts a given number by n bits to the right.
 But why would you want to shift `length` by 1 bit, and why would you call the result `halfLength`?

-Digging into it a little bit more I found an [wikipedia article about the Logical shift](https://en.wikipedia.org/wiki/Logical_shift#:~:text=Shifting%20right%20by%20n%20bits), which says that:
+Digging into it a little bit more I found an [wikipedia article about the Logical shift](https://en.wikipedia.org/wiki/Logical_shift#:~:text=Shifting%20right%20by%20n%20bits), which states that:

 > Shifting right by n bits on an unsigned binary number has the effect of dividing it by 2n (rounding towards 0).